crabmandable/zxorm/README.md

 I wanted to write something that is simple to integrate, easy to start using, and totally agnostic to how the `Object` in the `ORM` is written.

+___
+### Caching queries

+The basic queries such as `find_record`, `insert_record` and `delete_record` will use statement caching, meaning that the query string does not need to be regenerated, and the statement doesn't need to be recompiled by the underlying SQL engine.

+This is possible since the shape of these queries, and the number of binds never changes.
+For more open ended queries, caching and reuse is possible, but it is up to **you** to implement.

+It is very important to note that when reusing queries, it is not possible to change the text of a query that was already executed, it can only be bound with different parameters.
+If a query is reused with a different where clause, then undefined behaviour may occur.
+___

+### Multithreading

+This is currently not well tested but in theory it should work fine as long as you follow the golden rule:

+**:warning: 1 connection per thread**